Skip to the main content.

 • Respond to retweets and comments in a conversational way rather than single-word responses; use first names

 Community engagement strategies should include social media along with the other, more traditional forms of engagement such as presentations to chief and council, meetings with the community and outreach via the community newsletter.
-But, one of the main advantages of engaging with indigenous communities via social media is the expansive and inclusive reach - no other communication platform comes close to social media.
+But, one of the main advantages of engaging with Indigenous communities via social media is the expansive and inclusive reach - no other communication platform comes close to social media.

 [1] Urban Aboriginal population in Canada, Indigenous and Northern Affairs Canada Fact Sheet